mahdighorbanpour/serilog-sinks-azurecosmosdb/README.md

 ```

 ## IPartitionKeyProvider
-The DefaultPartitionkeyProvide will generate a utc date string with the format "dddd.MM.yyyy".
+The DefaultPartitionkeyProvide will generate a utc date string with the format "dd.MM.yyyy".
 If you want to override it, you need to define a class and implement IPartitionKeyProvider interface and pass an instance of it in the arguments list.

 ## TTL (Time-to-live)